A Guide to Running ARM32 and ARM64 Python Barcode Readers in Docker Containers

 main()

-We can mount the current Windows folder to the Docker container and run the script in the container.
+Mount the current folder to the Docker container and run the script:

 docker run --platform linux/arm64 -it --rm -v ${pwd}:/usr/src/myapp -w /usr/src/myapp <IMAGE-NAME> python pillow_test.py